Cosmological constraints on an exponential interaction in the dark sector

-Between the alternative models, interacting cosmologies have drawn the attention of the scientific society.
-In interacting cosmologies the gravitation theory is generally assumed to be described by the General theory Relativity where the fluids describing the dark sector of the universe, namely the dark matter and dark energy, are allowed to interact with each other\footnote{ Technically, one may allow all components of the universe to interact with each other, however, the most viable theory is the interaction between dark matter and dark energy, since for other components, if allowed to interact with each other may lead to some unphysical situations, like some inflexible ``fifth-force'' constraints.}.
+Among various cosmological models, a particular class of models where the underlying fluids may interact with each other, widely known as interacting cosmologies, gained a significant attention to modern cosmological research.
+In interacting cosmologies, usually the gravitational theory is assumed to be described by the General theory of Relativity and the main two fluids of the universe describing its dark sector, namely, the dark matter and dark energy, are allowed to interact with each other\footnote{ Technically, one may allow all components of the universe to interact with each other, however, the most viable theory is the interaction between dark matter and dark energy, since for other components, if allowed to interact with each other may lead to some unphysical situations, like some inflexible ``fifth-force'' constraints.}.
 In particular, the total fluid of the dark sector is conserved.
-For a detailed understanding of the interacting cosmologies, we refer to two recent reviews \cite{Bolotin:2013jpa, Wang:2016lxa}.
+For a detailed understanding of the interacting cosmologies, we refer to some recent reviews \cite{Bolotin:2013jpa, Wang:2016lxa}.